 It is a holy place.
-‘Dieng’ was from old Javanese word, which means “Abode of the Gods”.
+‘Dieng’ was from an old Javanese word, which means “Abode of the Gods”.

-It is the second highest highland in the world after Nepal.
+It is the second-highest highland in the world after Nepal.
 YES.
 After the Tibetan Plateau.

 Dieng highland or more well-known as Dieng Plateau is a quite popular tourist destination among locals.
 As for foreign tourists, it may be not yet so popular as I didn’t see any foreign faces when I was there.
-But I am pretty sure, Dieng Culture Festival (DCF) will help Dieng highland to get more exposure not only nationwide but also in international scale since it was held for the very first time in year 2010.
+But I am pretty sure, Dieng Culture Festival (DCF) will help Dieng highland to get more exposure not only nationwide but also in international scale since it was held for the very first time in the year 2010.

 Journey To Dieng Highland

 I heard of Dieng highland before when I was still in school but never ever thought to find out where it was actually located at and how to get there.
 And I didn’t know that it would be such a cold place!